Before the Monday, January 26 class:

 OR

-This article corresponds with the Wednesday, February 19 class.
+This article corresponds with the Wednesday, February 18 class.
 Before class on Wednesday, read the article and answer these questions on the reading.
-(Include any questions in pre-week reflection).
 I've picked this article NOT to point fingers or blame, but rather for reflection on how important it is for Board members to ask great questions, and roll up their sleeves when things get tough.

 Audrey revolutionized the California Symphony over about 5 years.
 Along the way, she did research to share with the field on how to create a more audience-centric experience (which became its own type of marketing).